alberty4573/LinkedListTraversal/README.md

 # LinkedListTraversal
 Given a singularly linked list of integers, return the 5th integer from the end of the list using the most efficient method.

+To Run the Code:

+Please open Visual Studio and download the files.

+Please double click sln file and the program should be opened.

+Please run the file to execute it.